-In Windows 7, the Java Control Panel icon may be damaged / corrupted.
 Attempting to launch the icon results in "Explorer.exe : Application not found".
-Note the generic icon:

-When working properly, the circled icon should look like this:
+When working correctly, the icon looks like this:

 This problem appears to be an artifact from previous JRE installations and Sun's installation routines were flawed.